udaysingh2412/expanseTracker/README.md

 # Expense Tracker App

-this project i created an awesome  Expense Tracker App UI and backend using hive database.
+In this project i created an awesome  Expense Tracker App UI and backend using hive database.
 It was an walkthrough practice to app to develop my app development skills.